The abstract class used to model timed audiovisual media such as videos and sounds.

 AVAsset objects into an

-It is not currently possible to subclass
+It isn't currently possible to subclass